Torch Down Roofing Guide: Materials, Installation, Benefits, and Disadvantages

 SBS is a type of rubber used to create modified bitumen for torch down roofing.
 SBS modified bitumen membranes are also flexible, and they have a lower melting point than APP membranes.
 This means that SBS membranes can be used in torch down roofing, as well as self-adhering and cold-processed roofing systems.

 Both two-layer and three-layer roof systems feature the same base and support components, applied in the same order.
-These are the steps your roofing contractor will take to install your torch down roof:
+These are the steps your Bowie roofing contractor near you will take to install your torch down roof:

 Step 1: Attach insulation.

 Insulation is especially important in colder climates, but it’s an essential part of any flat or low-sloped roof system.
 Insulation may be attached with screws and plates, or it may be adhered using glue.
 This depends on the type of roof deck your home has and other factors.

 On top of the insulation, your Bowie roofing contractor will lay down a vapor barrier.
 This will help prevent condensation within the new roofing system.

 Next, the Bowie contractor will put an overlay board in place.
 This acts as a support surface to which the torch down membranes will adhere.
 This step requires precision to make sure the overlay board is correctly installed.
 Otherwise, you could end up with a roof that isn’t level, causing water to pool.